 Most Westerners are silly Manicheans, so that sentence is seen as insane.
 But any intelligent Asian man would just nod his head.
 Long ago, they figured out that everything’s a grey area.
 Remember what Mao said about Stalin?
-“Stalin was 70% good and 30% bad.”
-That makes complete sense to any intelligent Asian.
+“Stalin was 70

 To a Westerner, perhaps especially to an American, that sentence is “insane.”
 And most Westerners would describe it exactly as such.
 Westerners don’t do grey areas.
 Neither do Muslims.
 Nor Jews.
 Must have to do with those Abrahamic religions, where things are either good or evil and no ifs, ands or butts about it.

 The Jews do try to get away from that with their Talmud, which is 13,000 pages of a bunch of rabbis sitting around debating this or that and never really coming to much of a conclusion about anything.
 Except most Jews never read one page of the Talmud.
 Tell a Jew about the evil and sick stuff in that book and they will yell at you.
 Except you’d be right.

 Hinduism tried to get away from that too but mostly by deciding that there wasn’t really such a thing as evil, except the only evil being not fulfilling your Dharma, that is, taking care of your loved ones, tribe, caste, etc. And if you have to do that by stealing millions of dollars, Hinduism says that’s a-ok.